stanmaz/BBOalert/README.md

 ## Data file format

-The file must begin with the <b>BBOalert</b> keyword (case sensitive) to be recognized by the program.
+The file must begin with the <b>BBOalert</b> keyword (case insensitive) to be recognized by the program.

 Comma separated value (CSV) format is used for each record.